 The root of the problem is a need for sufficient infrastructure capacity to maximize our resources and meet consumers' energy needs.
 Ultimately, the US must prioritize expanding natural gas infrastructure, pipelines, and export terminals to help ensure more affordable, reliable, and low-methane gas production and delivery.

-Currently, the US natural gas pipeline network stretches across approximately 3 million miles of terrain, and as of 2021, it delivers about 27.6 trillion cubic feet (Tcf) of gas to about 77.7 million consumers.
+Currently, the US natural gas pipeline network stretches across approximately 3 million miles of terrain, and as of 2021, it delivers about 27.6 trillion cubic feet (Tcf) of gas to approximately 77.7 million consumers.
 This amount efficiently supplies consumers with natural gas, and pipelines are also the safest interstate transportation method compared to other delivery modes such as rail, barge, and truck.

 Unfortunately, this pipeline network cannot adequately support today's demand for natural gas.